zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 ## Development environments {#sec-haskell-development-environments}

-Besides building and installing Haskell software, nixpkgs can also provide development environments for Haskell projects.
+In addition to building and installing Haskell software, nixpkgs can also provide development environments for Haskell projects.
 This has the obvious advantage that you benefit from `cache.nixos.org` and no longer need to compile all project dependencies yourself.

 Our main objective with `haskellPackages` is to package Haskell software in nixpkgs.
 This entails some limitations, partially due to self-imposed